cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/SimEntity.rst

    :param dest: The unique id number of the destination entity
    :param delay: How many seconds after the current simulation time the event should be sent
    :param tag: An user-defined number representing the type of event.

+setLog
+^^^^^^

+.. java:method::  void setLog(boolean log)
+   :outertype: SimEntity

+   Define if log is enabled for this particular entity or not.

+   :param log: true to enable logging, false to disable

 setName
 ^^^^^^^